Leaderboard

 Showing content with the highest reputation on 10/07/2017 in all areas

-Five years ago 'Poppy' dragged herself home, with terrible injuries after being hit by a vehicle.
+1. Five years ago 'Poppy' dragged herself home, with terrible injuries after being hit by a vehicle.
 She had multiple injuries, one being her back leg literally hanging on by a thread.
 My daughter and husband drove her to a B-ham vets, for what we expected to be a one way journey.
 I stayed with my G-daughter and prayed that 'Poppy' would be put to sleep quickly to take away her pain.
 We were all devastated.
 The vet said, lets give her a chance?
 They amputated her leg and stitched all of her injuries.
-This is 'Poppy' today, as happy as Larry, loving life, three legs and she can run like lightening6 points
+This is 'Poppy' today, as happy as Larry, loving life, three legs and she can run like lightening

-I'm sort of like Margie it would probably have to be my first wedding day.
+2. I'm sort of like Margie it would probably have to be my first wedding day.
 It all went by so fast.
 Too fast.
 I only have one regret and it bothers me to this day.
 I'd been told by somebody or other that it was very unlucky to turn around and look at your bride as she came down the isle while you were standing at the front.
 So I didn't turn around.
 I was still superstitious back then.
 She didn't tell me until years later that this really upset her, didn't I care or what?
 I explained and I think all remained o-k after that.
 Superstition, load of rubbish.
-I believe that now, but the dam5 points
+I believe that now, but the dam

 3 points

-A few occasions I would love to relive but only if body could become the age it was then.
+10. A few occasions I would love to relive but only if body could become the age it was then.
 First would be my wedding day in Buxton.
 The vicar was a 'sky pilot' in his younger days better known as a military padre, I and the best man called in the Devonshire pub next to the church for a pint whilst the car went for the bride.
 Who should be there with a pint of best but the vicar, we shared a pint and had a chat then looking at his watch he said "time to go,follow me".
-Off we went through the grave yard and entered the church through the vestry and were led to our places, what I didn'2 points
+Off we went through the grave yard and entered the church through the vestry and were led to our places, what I didn'

 2 points